Budget-conscious travelers love 4 Queens for being a stalwart champion of value in a city that seems to be moving away from it.

 Grab a drink with a view: The collection of humanity that moves up and down Fremont Street is akin to a train wreck that’s difficult to look away from.

 4 Queens’ Patio Bar offers guests a great opportunity to people-watch over a drink.
-The bar wraps around the exterior of 4 Queens which can offer great views of the 3rd Street live entertainment stage.
+The bar wraps around the exterior of 4 Queens, offering great views of the 3rd Street live entertainment stage.

-Craft brews at reasonable prices: Chicago Brewing Company serves a lineup of craft beer and food at palatable prices.
+Craft brews at reasonable prices: Chicago Brewing Company offers a lineup of craft beers and food at affordable prices.
 View Chicago Brewing’s full menu.

-Grab a bite: In addition to Chicago Brewing, there are a couple of other options at 4 Queens that may be of interest.
+Grab a bite: In addition to Chicago Brewing, there are a couple of other options at 4 Queens that may interest you.

 Hugo’s Cellar is among the best steakhouses in downtown Las Vegas.
-Providing an old-school vibe, Hugo’s is the perfect date night destination, and ladies are even presented with a complimentary red rose.
-If you are looking for a great steak, it’s difficult to go wrong at Hugo’s Cellar.
+With an old-school vibe, Hugo’s is the perfect date-night destination, and ladies even receive a complimentary red rose.

 You can expect to pay $60-$70 for a steak, which also comes with a salad prepared tableside.

 Magnolia’s Veranda is a rock-solid option for those looking for a quality, no-frills meal at a good price.
-A hearty breakfast can be had for around $10 and most lunch/dinner entrees fall into the $10 – $20 range.
+A hearty breakfast costs around $15, and most lunch and dinner entrees are under $20.

 See Also: See my review of Magnolia’s Veranda – I make it a priority every time I’m on Fremont Street.